 Robert Schumann House, Leipzig

-The Schumann House in Leipzig is the former home of the German composer Robert Schumann and his wife and famous pianist Clara Schumann (née Clara Wieck).
-Here, the Schumanns lived for their first four years of their marriage, from 1840 to 1844.
+The Robert Schumann House in Leipzig is a historical site that once served as the home of the renowned German composer Robert Schumann and his wife, the celebrated pianist Clara Schumann.
+The couple resided here for the first four years of their marriage, from 1840 to 1844.
+Built in 1838 by Friedrich August Scheidel, the house is a strictly symmetrical Neoclassical building with three stories; the Schumanns occupied the first-floor apartment.

-In a sense, their home was a cultural venue.
-Among their guests here were the likes of Felix Mendelssohn Bartholdy, Franz Liszt, Richard Wagner, Hector Berlioz and Hans Christian Andersen.
-Works composed by Robert Schumann during this period include the Spring Symphony, the three String Quartets, and the Piano Quintet.
+Their home quickly became a vibrant cultural hub, attracting prominent guests such as Felix Mendelssohn Bartholdy, Franz Liszt, Richard Wagner, Hector Berlioz, and Hans Christian Andersen.
+During their time here, Robert Schumann composed some of his significant works, including the Spring Symphony, the three String Quartets, and the Piano Quintet.

-The concert hall regularly hosts musical performances, readings and discussions.
-The venue is included in the UNESCO Leipzig Music Trail.
-In 2019, to mark Clara Schumann's 200th anniversary, the Schumann House opened a renewed and expanded permanent exhibition.
+Beyond the museum, the building also accommodates a small concert hall and the Clara Schumann primary school, which has an artistic and musical focus.
+The concert hall hosts regular musical performances, readings, and discussions, and the venue is part of the UNESCO Leipzig Music Trail.
+In 2019, to commemorate Clara Schumann's 200th anniversary, the Schumann House unveiled a renewed and expanded permanent exhibition, enhancing its role as a center for musical heritage and cultural engagement in Leipzig.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Leipzig.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.